-- Detail/product photos shot on a clean background minimize distraction and highlight the details and different angles of the piece.
+- Product photos.
+These are clear shots of the product on a clean background to minimize distraction and highlight the details and different angles of the piece.
 These photos can create a clutter-free, consistent look on collection pages.

-- Lifestyle photos shot on a model show scale on the body and suggest styling ideas to customers (often great for upselling—you can nudge customers to combine multiple pieces into one look).
+- Lifestyle photos.
+These are secondary shots, usually on a model to show scale on the body and suggest styling ideas to customers (often great for upselling—you can nudge customers to combine multiple pieces into one look).
 These shots can work on product pages or in a lookbook and are generally better for social media posts.

 Looking for more ways to cut costs?
 Partner with complementary apparel brands to reduce photography expenses or lend your jewelry pieces to fashion editors for photoshoots in return for product photos and exposure.

-- The Beginner’s Guide to Beautiful DIY Product Photography
+- A 6-Step Guide to Natural Lighting for DIY Product Photography

 Now that you have your production, brand, and photography nailed down, let’s put it all together.
-In a matter of hours, you can set up a functioning online store on Shopify.
-But first, sign up for a free trial so you can play around with the features.
+To start your own jewelry line, you don’t need an expensive and complicated website to be successful.
+You can set up a Shopify store using a free theme, customized with your brand assets, fonts and colors.

-Choose a theme that complements jewelry, putting the photography first.
-Here are a few theme suggestions for jewelry businesses:
+Choose a website template that complements jewelry, putting the photography first.
+Here are a few Shopify theme suggestions for jewelry businesses:

-Website copy should reflect your brand voice and inspire emotion (what do you want the customer to feel?) while also being detailed and helpful.
-Product descriptions should reflect your brand story and include details like sizing, materials (important for metal allergies), and, if applicable, material sources.
+Across all pages, website copy should reflect your brand voice and inspire emotion (what do you want the customer to feel?) while also being detailed and helpful.
+Product descriptions should pull in your brand story while also providing technical information.

 Apps for jewelry businesses

-- Loox - Photo Reviews.
+- Loox - Photo Reviews & Photos.
 Collect and add customer photo reviews to your site.

-- Instagram shop by SNPT.
+- Instagram Shop by Sauce.
 Create a shoppable gallery from your Instagram feed.

 - Kiwi Size Chart & Recommender.
 Build custom size charts to help customers make informed purchases.